Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychGLImageProcessing.md

 [CountSlotsInGLOperator](CountSlotsInGLOperator)        - Count number of processing slots in a given [GLOperator](GLOperator).
 [CreateDisplayWarp](CreateDisplayWarp)             - Internal helper function for setup of geometric display undistortion.
 [CreateGLOperator](CreateGLOperator)              - Create a new [GLOperator](GLOperator) as container for imaging operations.
+[CreateProceduralColorGrating](CreateProceduralColorGrating)  - Create a procedural texture for fast drawing of either sinusoidal or square gratings varying between two colors.
 [CreateProceduralGabor](CreateProceduralGabor)         - Create a procedural texture for fast drawing of Gabor patches.
 [CreateProceduralNoise](CreateProceduralNoise)         - Create a procedural texture for fast drawing of random noise patches.
 [CreateProceduralSineGrating](CreateProceduralSineGrating)   - Create a procedural texture for fast drawing of sine grating patches.
 [CreateProceduralSmoothedApertureSineGrating](CreateProceduralSmoothedApertureSineGrating) - Create a procedural texture for fast drawing of smoothed aperture sine grating patches.
+[CreateProceduralSmoothedDisc](CreateProceduralSmoothedDisc)  - Create a procedural texture for fast drawing of smoothed edge discs.
 [CreateProceduralSquareWaveGrating](CreateProceduralSquareWaveGrating) - Create a procedural texture for fast drawing of squarewave grating patches.
-[CreateProceduralSmoothedDisc](CreateProceduralSmoothedDisc)  - Create a procedural texture for fast drawing of smoothed edge discs.
 [CreatePseudoGrayLUT](CreatePseudoGrayLUT)           - Create a lookup table for pseudogray conversion - Internal helper function.
 [CreateResolutionPyramid](CreateResolutionPyramid)       - Build a mip-map image resolution pyramid for given texture.
 [CreateSinglePassImageProcessingShader](CreateSinglePassImageProcessingShader) - Create a single pass image processing shader for simple but common operations.